Alice-Bob-SW/felis/docs/felis_cloud/hardware_availability_schedule.md

 ## Quantum hardware

-Boson 4 is **currently offline for a lenghty maintenance operation**.
+Boson 4 is **currently offline for a lengthy maintenance operation**.
 [Subscribe to our newsletter](https://mailchi.mp/alice-bob/newsletter-signups) to be informed when it is back online.

 Live status for backends is available at [https://api-gcp.alice-bob.com/console/status](https://api-gcp.alice-bob.com/console/status).